govuk-one-login/fraud-rpt/README.md

 ### Transmitter function

-The transmitter function is triggered when it receives a SET.
-The transmitter function signs the SET and forwards it to the SSF receiver as an HTTP `POST`.
+The transmitter function is triggered when it receives a a defined number of SET messages.
+The transmitter function signs each SET and forwards each SET message to the SSF receiver as an HTTP `POST`.

 The SSF team will send you: